opensourcehacker/sevabot/README.rst

 * Has extensible command system based on UNIX scripts

-* Send chat message nofications from any system using HTTP requests
+* Send chat messages from anywhere using HTTP requests and webhooks

 * Bult-in support for Github commit notifications and other popular services